OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

   stream:
     memcap: 64mb                # Max memory usage (in bytes) for TCP session tracking
     memcap-policy: ignore       # In IPS mode, call memcap policy if memcap is reached
-    checksum_validation: yes    # Validate packet checksum, reject packets with invalid checksums.
+    checksum-validation: yes    # Validate packet checksum, reject packets with invalid checksums.

-To mitigate Suricata from being overloaded by fast session creation, the option prealloc_sessions instructs Suricata to keep a number of sessions ready in memory.
+To mitigate Suricata from being overloaded by fast session creation, the option prealloc-sessions instructs Suricata to keep a number of sessions ready in memory.

 A TCP-session starts with the three-way-handshake.
 After that, data